dimk1301/Guides/ai-token-efficiency-playbook.md

 #### Practical Rules for Claude Code

 * Keep `CLAUDE.md` short (under ~200 lines) and placed at the project root; move details into separate files and pull them in with `@filename`.
-* Avoid changing `CLAUDE.md`, tool permissions, or effort level mid-session — each can force a cache rebuild (see *How Prompt Caching Breaks*, above, for why).
+* Avoid changing `CLAUDE.md`, tool permissions, effort level, or `/autocompact` settings mid-session — each can force a cache rebuild.
+This incurs the 1.25–2× cache-write premium.
 * Prefer `/context` over `/compact` when you just want to check usage, to keep your cache warm.
 * Use `/clear` between unrelated tasks; use `/compact` when continuing the same task with less context pressure.
+* Auto-compaction is on by default.
+If you want tighter control (e.g., to avoid rebuilds at critical moments), configure via `/autocompact` or environment variables before the session would overflow.
-* Caching has a minimum cacheable prefix size — a two-line `CLAUDE.md` or short system prompt may sit below that floor and never actually hit the cache.
+* Caching has a minimum cacheable prefix size (roughly 1,024 tokens for Sonnet/Opus-class models; 2,048 for Haiku-class models) — a two-line `CLAUDE.md` or short system prompt may sit below that floor and never actually hit the cache.
 Don't expect savings on trivially small always-on instructions; the payoff shows up on larger, stable prefixes (tool definitions, longer steering files, loaded documents).
 * Cache breakpoints are limited per request.
 If you're layering system prompt + tool definitions + a large loaded document + conversation history, keep the boundaries between them in static-to-volatile order rather than leaving the split to be inferred.
 * Create subagents for any large-scale exploratory work to isolate noisy tool output and preserve main-session context for higher-level reasoning.